Cricket Microservices Framework

 You do not need to download a half of the Internet to have your job done

 Lightweight256 KB (core classes), 2.8 MB with external libraries (fat jar)

 Java 10 ready

 Hosted on GitHub.

 MinimalisticPlain Old Java

 Configuration over convention

 No hidden magic

 Implements the "ports and adapters" (hexagonal) architecture pattern.
-The service is event driven with the smallest necessary dose of dependency injection.
+Event driven services with the smallest necessary dose of dependency injection.

 HTTP/S requests handled internally to serve both REST and HTML page calls.